 Visitors to the airport must pass through two security checkpoints, the first is to get on to the airport premises and the second to get into the airport terminal building.
 Furthermore, from what we can tell, not just anyone can pass through the security checkpoint, you need to provide documentation that warrants your entry.
 Therefore, the airport was relatively calm, since everyone had an approved purpose of being there.
 Still, upon passing through customs, a couple of men trying to get us to take their taxi service approached us.
 They were persistent and tried to negotiate a price with us.
 We showed them the price we were quoted with Uber and since they were unwilling to negotiate in that range, we moved on.
 However, once we passed through the doors of the airport and walked into the warm evening air of Cairo, the sales pitches for taxis became frequent and persistent.

 We declined all offers, but were followed and continuously asked.
-We have Google FI on our phone, so as soon as we disembarked the plane we had data connectivity.
+We have Google's Project FI on our phone, so as soon as we disembarked the plane we had data connectivity.
 This is extremely convenient and removes the need of having to find a SIM in each new place we visit.
 Having data right away enabled us to use our phone to request an Uber (use our link and get your first ride free).
-Almost immediately, the Uber driver called us (again, Google Fi to the rescue!)
+Almost immediately, the Uber driver called us (again, Project Fi to the rescue!)
 His English, while much better than our non-existent Arabic, was minimal.
 We conveyed that yes, we needed an Uber, and were outside of Terminal Two and Arrivals.
 Unfortunately, we couldn’t find each other.
 The Uber map, that used GPS to tell us where his car was, was incorrect.
 We walked through the parking lot, trying not to stray too far.
 Tension was high, as we continued to be approached by people for taxi rides.
 However, after about 20 minutes, the driver found us.
 We thanked him, got in the car, and started the nearly hour journey to our hotel.

 - If you choose to take an Uber, request the ride before leaving the airport terminal.
 We approached the door, but didn’t exit the terminal, giving our Unlocked iPhone enough time to acquire GPS.
 Once you exit, trying to request an Uber will be a lot more hectic, since a steady stream of people will approach you about a taxi.